2 Simple Linear Regression

 Computing these intervals in R

 Thankfully, we rarely have to compute these quantities by hand.
-We can quickly get these from R as we fit a linear regression.
-We do this using the function predict for both prediction and confidence intervals.
+We can quickly get these from R

 Suppose we have a regression fit, which we think is reasonable.

-penguin_fit <- lm(body_mass_g ~ flipper_length_mm, data = penguins)
+<- lm(body_mass_g ~ flipper_length_mm, data = penguins) penguin_fit

-We can pass this as an argument to predict to get confidence and prediction intervals.
-We need to specify the new data point we want to predict at using a data.frame, with the same variable name as in the original data.
+, with the same variable name as in the original data.
 We also need to specify whether we want a confidence interval (for the average value of \(y\)) or a prediction interval (for a new value of \(y\)) and the level of the interval.

-new_x <- data.frame(flipper_length_mm = 200)
+<- data.frame(flipper_length_mm = 200)

 ## to get a confidence interval